groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.0.9.12 (2019-09-11) =
+* TWEAKED Email saving to only post required arguments instead of whole form
+* TWEAKED Error notice JSON will now also include the original error code and message
+* TWEAKED better support for HREF and SRC attributes in array_to_atts()
+* FIXED Alt-body newlines missing when auto generated from html content.
+* FIXED Clicking on a funnel/step/contact in the events table shows events related to the query
+* FIXED Error during saving email causing block toolbar to dissapear

 = 2.0.9.11 (2019-09-10) =
 * TWEAKED DB queries make better use of the wp_cache system.
 * TWEAKED Tracking stats optin now requires a choice of which free extension you want to avoid confusion.